 - First of all pat some of the water from your parsnip peelings using kitchen towel.
 The drier they are the crispier the results will be.

 - Secondly, really get in there with your hands when you're rubbing the oil in.

 - Thirdly cook them slowly on a low heat.
 Raise the oven temperature and you'll risk burning them before they're ready.

 - And my final tip?
 Leave them to cool completely on the baking tray before serving.

 - 3 medium parsnips peeled and ends chopped off

 - pinch sea salt optional

-Add the olive oil, ground cumin and sea salt (if using) to the mixing bowl and mix well with your hands rubbing the oil into the parsnip.
+- Add 2 tablespoons olive oil, ½ teaspoon ground cumin and a little sea salt (if using) to the mixing bowl and mix well with your hands rubbing the oil into the parsnip.